Gravitational collapse of anisotropic cylindrical shearfree fluids with new exact interior solutions of GR

 In geometric units $c=G=1$, the time dependent diagonal line element reads

 $A$, $B$, and $C$, being real functions of the time coordinate $t$ and of the radial coordinate $r$ such as to account for collapse, which can be viewed as an expansion with a reversal of the time coordinate.
-The cylindrical symmetry forces the coordinates to conform to the following ranges:
+At some initial time, $t = t_i$, the expansion of the fluid lines is negative and the cylinder starts collapsing.
+At $t = 0$ the collapse ends in a singularity.
+Moreover, the cylindrical symmetry forces the coordinates to conform to the following ranges: